 Guidelines for Granting of Leave

-- EDB Circular No. 18/2012 "Granting of Paternity Leave to Staff in Aided, Caput and Direct Subsidy Schools"
+- EDB Circular No. 16/2015 "Granting of Paternity Leave to Staff in Aided, Caput and Direct Subsidy Scheme Schools"

-- Common Questions and Answers on Paternity Leave (August 2012)
+- Common Questions and Answers on Paternity Leave ( in June 2016)

 School Management Committees (SMCs) / Incorporated Management Committees (IMCs) may grant the following types of leave for teachers and non-teaching staff in accordance with the conditions provided by the relevant Code of Aid, the Employment Ordinance and the instructions the Permanent Secretary for Education (PS(Ed)) may from time to time issue: